benmarwick/snakecaser/README.md

 [Tazinho/snakecase](https://github.com/Tazinho/snakecase): A very thorough and systematic package for converting strings to several different varieties of common cases.

-[sfirke/janitor](https://github.com/sfirke/janitor): Contains numerous functions for examining and cleaning dirty data, including `clean_names()`, which is a through snake case converter.
+[sfirke/janitor](https://github.com/sfirke/janitor): Contains numerous functions for examining and cleaning dirty data, including `clean_names()`, which is a thorough snake case converter.

 [hrbrmstr/docxtractr](https://github.com/hrbrmstr/docxtractr/issues/7): For reading tables from Microsoft Word docx documents, has `mcga()` for making column names great by converting them to snake case.
 The direct inspiration for this add-in.